binjr/binjr/README.md

   Plateform specific bundles are available, in the form of an MSI installer for Windows, RPM and DEB packages for Linux and DMG image for MacOS.

-  Those bundles contain the application and all of its dependencies, as well as a minimal copy of the Oracle JRE for the target platform.
+  Those bundles contain the application and all of its dependencies, as well as a minimal copy of the Java Runtime Environment for the target platform.
-  If using the bundle for your operating system, it doesn't matter what other version of Java, if any, is installed on your computer.
+  With the native application bundle for your operating system, it doesn't matter what other version of Java, if any, is installed on your computer.

 * _As source code_